-In this section, we describe payments that may be made to our NEOs upon several events of termination, assuming the termination event occurred on the last day of fiscal year 2016 (except as otherwise noted).
-See "-Fiscal 2016 Compensation-Elements of Our Executive Compensation
+In this section, we describe payments that may be made to our NEOs upon several events of termination, assuming the termination event occurred on the last day of fiscal 2016 (except as otherwise noted).
+See "-Fiscal 2016 Compensation-Elements of Our Executive Compensation Program-

-Program-Employment Agreements" for a description of the employment agreements and amounts payable upon certain terminations and, where applicable, upon a Change in Control.
+Employment Agreements" for a description of the employment agreements and amounts payable upon certain terminations and, where applicable, upon a Change in Control.

-Cash Payments Continuation of Welfare Plans

-Name (\$) (\$)

-Thomas V. Taylor 1,400,000(1) 10,636(2)

-Termination Without Cause/Company Non-Renewal/Resignation for Good Reason

-Death/Disability

-Termination Within One Year Following a Change in Control

-Trevor S. Lang 410,000(3)

-Termination Without Cause/Company Non-Renewal/Resignation for Good Reason

-Lisa G. Laube 490,000(3)

-Termination Without Cause/Company Non-Renewal/Resignation for Good Reason

-Brian K. Robbins 351,527(3)

-Termination Without Cause/Company Non-Renewal/Resignation for Good Reason

-David V. Christopherson 309,000(3)

-Termination Without Cause/Company Non-Renewal/Resignation for Good Reason
+Name Cash Payments (\$) Continuation of Welfare Plans (\$) Thomas V. Taylor 2,079,622(1) 10,636(2) Termination Without Cause/Company Non-Renewal/Resignation for 2,110,122(3) Good Reason 3,479,622(4) 10,636(2) Death/Disability Termination Within One Year Following a Change in Control Trevor S. Lang 410,000(5) Termination Without Cause/Company Non-Renewal/Resignation for Good Reason Lisa G. Laube 490,000(5) Termination Without Cause/Company Non-Renewal/Resignation for Good Reason Brian K. Robbins 351,527(5) Termination Without Cause/Company Non-Renewal/Resignation for Good Reason David V. Christopherson 309,000(5) Termination Without Cause/Company Non-Renewal/Resignation for Good Reason

-- (1) Represents an amount equal to (i) 2 times his base salary, plus (ii) the average annual incentive bonus earned over the two completed fiscal years prior to the date of his termination. - (2) Represents our payment for the employer portion of the cost of continuation health coverage for his family for 24 months following his termination. - (3) Represents an amount equal to his or her base salary.
+- (1) Represents an amount equal to (i) 2 times his base salary in effect at the end of the 2016 fiscal year, plus (ii) the average annual incentive bonus earned over the two completed fiscal years prior to the date of his termination. - (2) Represents our payment for the employer portion of the cost of continuation health coverage for his family for 24 months following his termination. - (3) Represents an amount equal to (i) his base salary in effect at the end of the 2016 fiscal year, plus (ii) the annual incentive bonus earned with respect to the year of his termination. - (4) Represents an amount equal to (i) 2 times his base salary in effect at the end of the 2016 fiscal year, (ii) the average annual incentive bonus earned over the two completed fiscal years prior to the date of his termination, plus (iii) an amount equal to two times his target bonus (at the target bonus rate for the fiscal year of his termination). - (5) Represents an amount equal to his or her base salary in effect at the end of the 2016 fiscal year.